AlbanBloorRiley/INS_IEP/Paper/paper.md

 $$A( x) = A_0 + \sum^\ell_{i=1} x_i A_i,$$

-where $x\in\mathbb R^\ell$ and $A_0,\dots,A_\ell \in \mathbb R^{n\times n}$ are linearly independent symmetric matrices, and denote the ordered eigenvalues of $A(x)$ as $\lambda_1(x)\leq\dots\leq\lambda_n(x)$.
+where $x\in\mathbb C^\ell$ and $A_0,\dots,A_\ell \in \mathbb R^{n\times n}$ are linearly independent Hermitian matrices, and denote the ordered eigenvalues of $A(x)$ as $\lambda_1(x)\leq\dots\leq\lambda_n(x)$.
 Then the least squares inverse eigenvalue problem is to find the parameters $x \in \mathbb R^\ell$ that minimises

 $$F(x) = \frac 1 2 ||r(x)||^2_2 = \frac 1 2 \sum^m_{i=1}(\lambda_i(x) - \lambda_i^*)^2$$

-where $\lambda^*_1\leq\ldots\leq\lambda_m^*$ are the experimental eigenvalues.
+where $\lambda^*_1\leq\ldots\leq\lambda_m^*$ are the experimental eigenvalues [@chen_least_1996].
 In the case of INS fitting the $A_i$ basis matrices will be a combination of Stevens operators and electron-electron exchange terms.
-The IEP described above is formulated as an least squares problem, this is due to the fact that the number of eigenvalues that can be probed by INS experiments is often a small subset of the full spectrum.
+The IEP described above is formulated as an least squares problem because the number of eigenvalues that can be probed by INS experiments is often a small subset of the full spectrum.
 Due to the low temperatures that these experiments are performed at (can be as low as 1K) it is always the smallest eigenvalues that are involved.
 Note also that since it is the energy difference between the eigenvalues that is probed we actually have to modify the IEP - either by adding an additional parameter (an identity matrix) that shifts the values of the eigenvalues, or by changing the above formula for $F$ to directly sum the difference in eigenvalues thereby reducing the number of residual equations in $r(x)$ by one.

 As far as we are aware this is the first time that the fitting of INS data has been explicitly formulated as an IEP.
-The advantage of this formulation is that there are explicit formulas for the derivatives of $r(x)$, the first derivative (Jacobian) is:
+An advantage of this formulation is that there are explicit formulas for the derivatives of $r(x)$.
+The first derivative (Jacobian) is:

 $$ J_r(x) = \begin{pmatrix}
         q_1(x)^TA_1q_1(x)&\dots &q_1(x)^TA_\ell q_1(x)\\
         \vdots&\ddots&\vdots\\
         q_m(x)^TA_1q_m(x)&\dots& q_m(x)^TA_\ell q_m(x)
-    \end{pmatrix}.$$
+    \end{pmatrix},$$

-And the second derivative (Hessian) is:
+and the second derivative (Hessian) is:

 $$ (H_{r})_{ij}   = 2\sum^m_{k=1} (\lambda_k-\lambda_k^*) \sum^m_{\substack            {t=1\\\lambda_t\neq\lambda_k}} \frac{(q_t^TA_iq_k)(q_t^TA_jq_k)}{\lambda_k-\lambda_t}.
 $$

-Access to analytical forms of the derivatives means it is not necessary to use the finite difference approximation that other approaches use, making the  optimisation  methods that ``INS_IEP`` uses faster and more accurate.
+Another advantage is the number of constraints to fit is much smaller than fitting the spectrum itself, as it correspond to fitting only the locations of the peaks of the spectrum.

 ## Methods